This year marks the 600th anniversary of the earliest known reference to a Christmas tree. Maybe.

 Probably the best known earliest Christmas tree dates to 1419 – when the Honourable Guild of Bakers in the German city of Freiburg put up a fir tree for Christmas in the Hospital of The Holy Ghost for The Poor that was decorated with honey flavoured cookies, nuts, and dried fruits and left standing until New Year, then shaken to release the “fallen fruit” for the children to eat.

 Over the next century or so, the placing of trees in public spaces as decorative items grew in popularity.
 So much so that there are reports of too many trees being chopped down in German forests.

-The earliest known drawing of a decorated tree also comes from this part of Germany, as a copper plate of the Penance of Saint John Chrysostom by Lucas Cranach the elder of 1509 shows a tree with decorations on it, above a princess that the saint is “venerated” for having had sex with then murdering afterwards.
+The earliest known drawing of a decorated tree also comes from this part of Germany, as a copper plate of the Penance of Saint John Chrysostom by Lucas Cranach the elder of 1509 shows a tree with decorations on it, above it is a princess that the saint is “venerated” for having had sex with then being ashamed he murdered her afterwards.
 Standards were a bit different in those days.

 Despite, or maybe because of, their popularity, many German towns started banning the plays in the time of the Protestant Reformation as being variously either too pagan or too papist.
 People will always find an excuse to exploit if they don’t like something.

 Despite that, the tree continued to be popular, and in an odd twist of fate, later was to became closely associated with the Reformation.